 - 6. They had boarders from eight to thirteen years old.
 I think there were 150 boarders and about 20 or 30 day pupils.
 Some of the staff had pupils there as did some of the locals.
-It was co-ed, mixed the whole way through. - 7. was almost like a family.
-There were good days and bad days as things could go wrong at any time but the staff were supportive.
+It was co-ed, mixed the whole way through. - 7.
+Grand and any time but the staff were supportive.